zestsoftware/collective.mcp/README.rst

    displayed.

 The _check_xxx_form amd _process_xxx_form are quite similar to what we saw previously.
-Except for _process_delete_form.
-As you can see, after deleting the note, we set the key 'obj_id' to None in the request's form.
-We do this to avoid trying to display again the note once deleted.
+One point to look at is the fact that we modify the 'obj_id' entry of the request in both ``_process_add_form`` and ``_process_delete_form``.
+In the first case, we do that so the note that has just been added with be considered as the current one.
+In the second case, we delete the entry so the system will not consider the deleted note as the current one (as it does not exist anymore) and will pick the first available one.

 Now let's create a template for our page::